 Despite the resort-tier quality of life and endless luxurious amenities at each resident's fingertips, the Malibu lifestyle is surprisingly laidback.
 It's a testament to the city's surf culture and beachy way of life that the locals are often as charming as they are welcoming and friendly.
 Creatives, outdoorsy types, and artists flock here because of the natural beauty and rural landscape.

 There is always something to do if you like being outdoors (and given the serene setting and perfect weather, why wouldn't you?), from hiking and biking to surfing and kayaking.
-Living here is the closest thing you can get to absolute paradise.
+Living in Malibu is the closest thing you can get to absolute paradise.
 It's quiet and family-friendly, yet there is no shortage of ways to keep yourself entertained or explore the local shops and restaurants.

 This town is beautiful and brimming with fascinating, kind-hearted people.
 There are plenty of opportunities to live in a community hub where you'll get to know your neighbors or, if you prefer privacy, you can submerge yourself in nature and enjoy exclusivity and seclusion.